sagarmollah/SMART_SOLAR/README.md

 - WiFi Connection Issues: Ensure WiFi credentials are correct and that the ESP32 is within range of your same network .
 - MPPT Communication Issues: Check wiring connections and confirm the MPPT controller's baud rate matches the code.

+## Code Location

+- The code for this project can be found in the following Google Drive link: (https://drive.google.com/file/d/1S79HAE6f-MLt2vkfSXu4jMtberxtDwCm/view?usp=sharing)

 ---